If you can’t drive traffic to your website right after you launch, you’re doing it totally wrong…

 Why is launch day so special?

 - If done correctly, a business can launch with a lot of captive eyes and a lot of buzz.
-Eyes and buzz = web traffic.
+Eyes on your site –> customers.

 - For one day, your site gets to be the new kid in school.
-Press and social media influencers may take notice.
+Press and social media influencers should take notice.

 - Your friends and family will buy!
-If you aren’t telling everyone about your new web property, well… it would be silly not to.
+If you aren’t telling everyone you know about your online business… well, it would be silly not to.

 I couldn’t find anything comprehensive on the internet about how best to launch your digital “thing,” so I made this guide.